What Is Commercial Property Insurance?

 Who Needs Commercial Property Insurance?

 Most business owners should at least consider commercial property insurance.
-In addition, if any of the following applies to your business, you’ll more than likely want to invest in this type of insurance:
+If any of the following applies to your business, you’ll definitely want to invest in this type of insurance:

 - own or lease office space